EngMoheb/Students_Depression_Excel/README.md

 ## Next Steps ⏭️

 - **Scale to SQL:** Migrate data to a relational database for advanced querying and to overcome Excel’s row limits.
-- **Advanced BI Tools:** Develop interactive dashboards in Power BI or Tableau to visualise real-time depression risk across cohorts.
+- **Advanced BI Tools:** Develop interactive dashboards in Power BI.

 ---